-This stretch of I-95 was the first portion of the interstate built in North Carolina in the 1950s.
-I-95 was a four-lane, median-divided highway through the state when it was completed in 1980.
+This stretch of I-95 was part of the first portion of the interstate built in North Carolina in the late 1950s.
+It was a four-lane, median-divided highway through the state when it was completed in 1980 in Fayetteville.

 In the fall of 2017, the N.C.
-Department of Transportation began planning activities and investigations to widen this stretch of I-95.
-Public meetings are scheduled for October 2018.
-Right of way acquisition along the corridor is anticipated to start in November 2018.
-The environmental document (Categorical Exclusion) is expected to be signed by February 2019.
+Department of Transportation began developing plans to widen this stretch of I-95.
+Public meetings were held in October 2018.
+Right-of-way acquisition along the corridor began in November 2018.
+An environmental document called a Categorical Exclusion was signed in January 2019.

 The project has been broken into two sections for construction.
-The southern section, between I-95 Business/U.S. 301 (Exit 56) and Long Branch Road (Exit 71), is expected to be awarded for design and construction in April 2019.
-The northern section between Exit 71 and I-40 (Exit 81) is expected to be awarded for construction in July 2020.
+The southern section, between Murphy Road (Exit 55) in Cumberland County and Long Branch Road (Exit 71) in Harnett County, was awarded in August 2019.
+The department awarded a $404 million design-build contract

 to S.T.
 Wooten of Wilson to complete the design, acquire the right of way, and construct the improvements between exits 55 and 71.